DeNepo/welcome-to-js/3-understanding-programs/7-code-review/README.md

 - **Comments**:
   - _"Why" not "what"_: Do other comments describe _why_ a line of code is in the program, not _what_ code is written on that line?
-  - _QQuantity/Quality_: Overall, do the comments help to understand the program without adding too much clutter?
+  - _Quantity/Quality_: Overall, do the comments help to understand the program without adding too much clutter?
 - **Linting**:
   - Are there any linting mistakes?
 If there are, list them and suggest how to fix each one.
 - **Variables**:
-  - _Location_: Is each variable declared in the smallest scope possible, and as close to it's first use as possible?
+  - _Location_: Is each variable declared in the smallest scope possible, and as close to its first use as possible?
   - _Initial Values_: Does each variable have a helpful initial value?
 If a variable is uninitialized, is that the most helpful choice?
   - _Roles_: Does each variable's name help explain it's role in the program?
 If